Patsy Cline songs are considered some of the best ever country music by a female artist.

 These two are the best Patsy Cline songs ever recorded.
 Just my opinion.

-When you watch the video and listen to this beautiful song by Patsy also listen to the Jordanaires in the background.
+When you watch the video and listen to this beautiful song listen to the Jordanaires in the background.

 Authentic, oldies style background vocals.
 As close to Country Doo-Wop as you're gonna get.

 This is from a time when a singer's vocal talent was more important than how "sellable" their appearance was.